 Ann Arbor Jaycees Fourth of July Parade Tips

-This week I am the Ann Arbor Expert.
-I am sharing tips for tomorrow’s Ann Arbor Jaycees Fourth of July Parade.
+We love the Ann Arbor Jaycees Fourth of July Parade.
 I have had the experience of enjoying the parade both as a participant and as a spectator.

 General Parade Information